UK police say performances at Glastonbury Festival are subject to criminal investigation

 “Teaching our children to speak up for the change they want and need is the only way that we make this world a better place," he wrote.

-Police said they were aware of comments made by acts at the festival and officers will review video evidence to determine if any offenses have been committed.

-The duo played Saturday afternoon right before Irish-language rap group Kneecap, another band that has drawn controversy over its stance on Middle East politics.
+The duo played Saturday afternoon right before Kneecap, another band that has drawn controversy over its stance on Middle East politics.
 Kneecap led a huge crowd in chants of "Free Palestine" at the festival.

 They also aimed an expletive-laden chant at Starmer, who has said he didn't think it was "appropriate" for Kneecap to play Glastonbury after one of its members was charged under the Terrorism Act.
 Liam Óg Ó hAnnaidh, who performs under the stage name Mo Chara, was charged with supporting a proscribed organization for allegedly waving a Hezbollah flag at a concert in London last year.

-The acts were among among 4,000 that performed in front of some 200,000 music fans this year at the Glastonbury Festival in southwest England.
+The acts were among among 4,000 that performed in front of some 200,000 music fans this year at the festival in southwest England.

 Israel has faced heavy international criticism for its war conduct in Gaza.
 In May, the U.K., France and Canada issued a sharply worded statement calling for Israel to stop its "egregious" military actions in Gaza and criticizing Israel's actions in the occupied West Bank.

-More than 6,000 people have been killed and more than 20,000 injured in Gaza since a ceasefire between Israel and Hamas collapsed in March.
+More than 6,000 people have been killed and more than 20,000 injured in Gaza since Israel ended a ceasefire in March.

 Israel says it only targets militants and blames civilian deaths on Hamas, accusing the militants of hiding among civilians, because they operate in populated areas.